Cloud Atlas (novel): Textual variations

 Academic Martin Paul Eve noticed significant differences in the American and British editions of the book while writing a paper on the book.
 He noted "an astonishing degree" of variance and that "one of the chapters was almost entirely rewritten".
 According to Mitchell, who authorized both editions, the differences emerged because the editor assigned to the book at its US publisher left their job, leaving the US version un-edited for a considerable period.
-Meanwhile Mitchell and his editor and copy editor in the UK continued to make changes to the manuscript.
+Meanwhile, Mitchell and his editor and copy editor in the UK continued to make changes to the manuscript.
 However, those changes were not passed on to the US publisher, and similarly, when a new editor was assigned to the book at the US publisher and made his own changes, Mitchell did not ask for those to be applied to the British edition, which was very close to being sent to press.
 Mitchell said: "Due to my inexperience at that stage in my three-book 'career', it hadn't occurred to me that having two versions of the same novel appearing on either side of the Atlantic raises thorny questions over which is definitive, so I didn't go to the trouble of making sure that the American changes were applied to the British version (which was entering production by that point probably) and vice versa."

 Film adaptation

 The novel was adapted to film by directors Tom Tykwer and the Wachowskis.
 With an ensemble cast to cover the multiple storylines, production began in September 2011 at Studio Babelsberg in Germany.
 The film was released in North America on 26 October 2012.
-In October 2012, Mitchell wrote an article in The Wall Street Journal called "Translating 'Cloud Atlas' Into the Language of Film" in which he compared the adapters' work to translating a work into another language.
+In Mitchell's October 2012 Wall Street Journal article "Translating 'Cloud Atlas' Into the Language of Film," he compared the adapters' work to translating a work into another language.